gosqasorg/home/README.md

 The Global Open Source Quality Assurance System (GOSQAS) was formed to promote trust in open source medical devices and supplies.
 GOSQAS believes that increasing transparency around the quality and safety of these devices is necessary for global acceptance.
 To achieve this, GOSQAS has developed a “Trust Through Transparency'' (TTT) approach to ensure the safety and efficacy of medical devices made from open source designs.
 This approach includes a GOSQAS seal with QR codes for device information, Unique Device Identifiers, and a Provenance system to track the complete manufacture and transport history of the device.

 The first tool produced by GOSQAS is called Global Distributed Tracking (GDT), which is the system discussed here.
+GDT is completely free-of-charge, as well as free software.

 # Functional Demo